UDOOboard/Docs/docs/01_Introduction/00_Introduction.md

 <h1>UDOO DUAL/QUAD</h1>
 <hr/>
 <p>
-	<strong>UDOO DUAL/QUAD</strong> is a single board computer that can be used both with Android and Linux, paired with an Arduino-compatible processor.
-It is a powerful prototyping board for software development and design; it’s easy to use and allows developing projects with minimum knowledge of hardware design.
+	<strong>UDOO DUAL/QUAD</strong> is a single board computer that can run Android or Linux OS, and also features an Arduino-compatible microcontroller embedded onboard.
+It is a powerful prototyping board for software development and design.
+Easy to use, it  allows to develop projects with minimum knowledge of hardware design.
 UDOO DUAL/QUAD merges different computing worlds together: each one has its proper strengths and weak points, but all of them are useful in todays life for educational purposes as well as Do-It-Yourself (DIY) and quick prototyping.
 UDOO DUAL/QUAD is an open hardware, low-cost platform equipped with an ARM i.MX6 NXP® processor, and an Arduino Due compatible section based on ATMEL SAM3X8E ARM processor, all this available on the same board!
 </p>
 <hr/>